-Eco-Warriors: Meet Tiasa Adhya
+Eco-Warriors, Young conservationists of India: Meet Tiasa Adhya

 As part of our special series on young conservationists and wildlife biologists, we meet Tiasa Adhya, who is working on the under-appreciated ‘Fishing Cat’…She tells us how her work involves providing scientific input to strengthen the case when it comes to fighting for the Fishing Cat, as well as India’s wetlands; and leaves us with a dire warning of what’s likely to happen if we ignore the bigger picture.